raconcla5/pruebaAndres/README.md

-# PROJECT: supertstcucu
+# PROJECT: 3108smoke
-    This project contains automated tests based on a Java Selenium, Gherkin-Cucucmber and Maven architecture.
+    This project contains automated tests based on a Java Selenium JUNIT 5 and Maven architecture.
 	In this project we can find features like:
-	Logs generation, automated screenshot creation and testlink integration.
+	Logs generation, automated screenshot creation, testlink integration, and usage of Excel files as input datasets for Test Cases.

 ### Requirements
 -	In order to run this project from an IDE, the JAVA Virtual Machine or a JAVA code interpreter should be installed.